-The most well-organized companies keep track of all the documents they have sent to customers in their document management system.
-It is very useful to be able to retrieve every document about a customer or a project.
+The most well-organized companies keep track of all the documents they've sent to customers in their document management system.
+It's very useful to be able to retrieve every document about a customer or a project.
 But the work of storing these documents can itself often take up quite a bit of time for staff.
-Each report must be saved in the document management system as well as be sent by email to the customer.
+Each report must be saved in the document management system as well as simply being sent by email to the customer.

-Virtual files do not actually exist in OpenERP but are made visible with a size of 0 in the FTP server.
+Virtual files don't actually exist in OpenERP but are made visible with a size of 0 in the FTP server.
 Once these files have been read by the client software, OpenERP prints the document related to this file and returns a PDF document linked to the resource.

-The screen Virtual files for Sales Orders in OpenERP shows the parameters of the virtual files in All Sales Order.
+The screen OpenERP中的销售订单的虚拟文件 shows the parameters of the virtual files in Orders.
 You define the virtual files using the name ORDERNUM_print.pdf, where ORDERNUM represents the reference to the order.
-To do this, you must check the option Include Record Name of the file for a directory.
+To do this you must complete the section Descriptive Contents of the file for a directory.
 You can then find a virtual file for each report associated with an order.

-To see the effect of this configuration, connect to the FTP server and go into a directory for an order such as Documents ‣ Sales Order ‣ All Sales Order ‣ SO003.
-You can then just click the file SO003_print.pdf to get a printout of Order SO003.
+To see the effect of this configuration, connect to the FTP server and go into a directory for an order such as Main Repository ‣ Sales Orders ‣ All Sales Orders ‣ SO003.
+You can then just double-click the file SO003_print.pdf to get a printout of Order SO003.
 You can attach it to an email or put it on your desktop.

 This system of virtual files is very useful in a lot of situations.
-For example, if you must quickly re-send a quotation to a customer, you do not have to open OpenERP, you can just attach the relevant virtual file to your email.
+For example if you must quickly re-send a quotation to a customer you don't have to open OpenERP, you can just attach the relevant virtual file to your email.